Compact binary coalescences: Constraints on waveforms: Constraints on waveforms

-To get an intuitive feel for these constraints, let us consider the special case where there is no kick, i,e, where the velocity $v$ of the final black hole is zero.
-Then the right side of (\ref{key1}) is a constant, while the left side $\F(\theta,\varphi)$, constructed from the waveform, is a function of $(\theta,\varphi)$.
+To get an intuitive feel for these constraints, let us first consider the special case where there is no kick, i.e., where the velocity $v$ of the final black hole is zero.
+Then the left side of (\ref{key1}) is a constant, while the right side $\F(\theta,\varphi)$, constructed from the waveform, is a function of $(\theta,\varphi)$.
 The infinite set of constraints now imply that $\F(\theta,\varphi)$ must be a constant.
 However, zero kick represents a very special CBC.
+Let us now consider the general case.
 Numerical simulations show that typical kick velocities are a few hundred km/s.
 For definiteness, let us take it be $\sim 300$ km/s, so $v/c\, \sim\, 10^{-2}$.
-One can Taylor expand the second term in the right side of (\ref{key1}) in $v/c$, \be GM_{\iz}\, - \,\f{GM_{i^{+}}}{\gamma^{3} \big(1- \f{v}{c}\, \cos\theta \big)^{3}} \,=\, GM_{\iz}\, -\,GM_{i^{+}}\,\Big (1 + 3\cos\theta\, \f{v}{c} - \big(\f{3}{2} - 6 \cos^{2}\theta\big) \, \f{v^{2}}{c^{2}} + \ldots \Big) \ee and keep terms to the desired accuracy.
-To test if a given waveform is accurate to $\sim0.3\% $, we only need to retain the first order term in $v/c$, namely, $(v/c)\,\,GM_{i^{+}} \,\cos\theta$.
-Then the right side has only linear combinations of $\ell =0,1$ spherical harmonics, whence, in the expansion of $\F(\theta,\varphi)$ in terms of spherical harmonics, all coefficients of the flux must vanish for $\ell \ge 2$.
+One can then Taylor expand the second term in the left side of (\ref{key1}) in $v/c$, \be GM_{\iz}\, - \, \f{GM_{i^{+}}}{\gamma^{3} \big(1- \f{\vec{v}}{c} \cdot \h{x} \big)^{3}} \,=\, GM_{\iz}\, -\,GM_{i^{+}}\,\Big(1 + \big(3\,\h{v}\cdot \h{x}\big)\, \f{v}{c} - \big(\f{3}{2} - 6 (\hat{v}\cdot \h{x})^{2} \big) \, \f{v^{2}}{c^{2}} + \ldots \Big) \ee and keep terms to the desired accuracy (here $\hat{v}$ is the unit vector in the $\vec{v}$ direction).
+Within this scheme, to test if a given waveform is accurate to $\sim0.3\%$ we only need to retain the first order term in $v/c$, namely, $(-3\,GM_{i^{+}}\,\, \h{v}\cdot\h{x})\, v/c$.
+Then the right side has only linear combinations of $\ell =0,1$ spherical harmonics, whence, in the expansion of $\F(\theta,\varphi)$ in terms of spherical harmonics, \emph{all coefficients of the flux must vanish for $\ell \ge 2$}.
 This means that the waveform must be such that the total flux of the infinitely many components of \emph{pure} supermomentum across $\scrip$ must vanish to $\sim 0.3\%$ accuracy.
-If we are interested in a $0.01\%$ accuracy, we would keep terms up to $O(v^{2}/c^{2})$ and find that the coefficients of the total flux must vanish for $\l>2$, and so on. \emph{To summarize, (\ref{key1}) provides an infinite number of conditions that any proposed waveform must satisfy if it is to approximate the outcome of the exact GR calculation to a given desired accuracy. } Furthermore, the resulting error-bars are relative to exact GR and are not contaminated by other inputs.
-0.15cm
+If we are interested in $0.01\%$ accuracy, we would keep terms up to $O(v^{2}/c^{2})$ and should then find that the coefficients of the total flux must vanish for $\l>2$, and so on. \emph{To summarize, (\ref{key1approx}) provides an infinite number of conditions that any proposed waveform must satisfy if it is to approximate the outcome of the exact GR calculation to a given desired accuracy. } The resulting error-bars are relative to exact GR rather than NR simulations (which come with their own error bars).